UNITED STATES

 ● | the level and timing of realizing revenues from the BayMedica commercial operations. |

-A change in the outcome of any of these, or other variables with respect to the development of any of our Products and Product Candidates, could significantly and materially change the costs and timing associated with their development.
-We anticipate that we will need to continue to rely on additional financings to achieve our business objectives.
+A change in the outcome of any of these, or other variables with respect to the development of any of our Products and Product Candidates, could significantly change the costs and timing associated with their development.
+We will need to continue to rely on additional financing to achieve our business objectives.

-In addition to the variables described immediately above, if and when any of our Product Candidates successfully complete development, we will incur substantial additional costs associated with regulatory filings, marketing approval, post-marketing requirements, maintaining and safeguarding our intellectual property rights, and regulatory protection, in addition to other commercial-related costs.
+In addition to the variables described above, if and when any of our Product Candidates successfully complete development, we will incur substantial additional costs associated with regulatory filings, marketing approval, post-marketing requirements, maintaining our intellectual property rights, and regulatory protection, in addition to other commercial costs.
 We cannot reasonably estimate these costs at this time.

-Until such time, if ever, we expect to finance our cash needs through a combination of equity or debt financings and collaboration arrangements.
+Until such time, if ever, as we can generate substantial revenues from either our Products or Product Candidates, we expect to finance our cash needs through a combination of equity or debt financings and collaboration arrangements.
 We currently have no credit facility or committed sources of capital.
-To the extent that we raise additional capital through the future sale of our equity securities, the equity of our common shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that could materially and adversely affect the rights of our existing common shareholders.
+To the extent that we raise additional capital through the future sale of equity securities, the ownership interests of our shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common shareholders.
 If we raise additional funds through the issuance of debt securities, these securities could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently anticipated amounts, and additional capital may not be available on reasonable terms, or at all.
 If we raise additional funds through collaboration arrangements or other strategic transactions in the future, we may have to relinquish valuable rights to our technologies, future revenue streams, Products or Product Candidates, or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, if at all, we may be required to materially delay, limit, reduce or terminate development or future commercialization efforts or grant rights to develop and market Products or Product Candidates that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate development or future commercialization efforts or grant rights to develop and market Products or Product Candidates that we would otherwise prefer to develop and market ourselves.

 Off-Balance Sheet Arrangements

-During the periods presented in this Quarterly Report, we did not have, and we do not currently have, any off-balance sheet arrangements, as defined in the rules and regulations promulgated by the SEC.
+During the periods presented, we did not have, and we do not currently have, any off-balance sheet arrangements, as defined in the rules and regulations promulgated by the SEC.

 Critical Accounting Policies and Significant Judgments and Estimates

-Our significant accounting policies are described in Note 2 of the unaudited condensed consolidated financial statements included in this Quarterly Report.
+Our significant accounting policies are described in Note 2 of the Financial Statements.
 The estimates will require us to rely upon assumptions that were highly uncertain at the time the accounting estimates are made, and changes in them are reasonably likely to occur from period to period.
 Changes in estimates used in these and other items could have a material impact on our financial statements in the future.
 Our estimates will be based on our experience and our interpretation of economic, political, regulatory, and other factors that affect our business prospects.
 Actual results may differ significantly from our estimates.
-For detailed information regarding our critical accounting policies and estimates, see our financial statements and notes thereto included in this Quarterly Report and in the 2023 Annual Report.
-There have been no material changes to our critical accounting policies and estimates from those disclosed in the 2023 Annual Report.
+For detailed information regarding our critical accounting policies and estimates, see our financial statements and notes thereto included in this Report and in our 2024 Annual Report.
+There have been no material changes to our critical accounting policies and estimates from those disclosed in our 2024 Annual Report.

 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.